Best Ways to Adjust Before Hiking the Mountain of Seven Colors

 Ways to consume coca leaves to avoid altitude sickness:

-Since the time of the Incas, the coca leaf was ingested for the properties that this sacred plant possesses, for the people’s good.
-And the best way to eat the coca leaf to avoid or reduce the symptoms of altitude sickness is by chewing the coca, thus generating a juice that should be consumed.
+Since the time of the Incas, the coca leaf has been ingested for the properties it possesses, for the people’s good.
+The best way to eat the coca leaf to avoid or reduce the symptoms of altitude sickness is by chewing the coca, thus generating a juice that should be consumed.

-Another way to consume the coca leaf is through a mate, which alleviates altitude sickness symptoms.
+Another way to consume the coca leaf is through mate, which can alleviate symptoms of altitude sickness.

-There are two more practical ways of consuming coca leaves for travelers’ health.
+There are two more practical ways for travelers to consume coca leaves for their health.

 Inquire Now